 Have a look at our list below – do your circumstances fit with the following categories?

 Is your uniform compulsory?

 If you have a compulsory uniform that is strictly enforced at your workplace, then you can claim for the cost of purchasing it.
 It must have a company logo and identify you with your place of work.
-You can’t make a claim for normal business wear that does not have a logo, regardless of whether your employer requires you to wear it to work.
+You can’t make a claim for normal business wear (such as plain black pants) that does not have a logo, regardless of whether your employer requires you to wear it to work.

 Do you have single items of compulsory clothing?

 You can also claim for a single item of compulsory clothing, such as a shirt or a tie.
 However, it too must also be distinctive to your employer.
 For example, a business shirt with the company logo permanently attached to it and not available to the general public can be claimed.

 If your employer encourages you to wear a corporate wardrobe but does not enforce it, you can only claim if the uniform is registered with Ausindustry.
 You cannot claim for stockings, socks or shoes because these cannot be part of a registered uniform.
 Unsure?
 Ask your employer if your uniform is registered or not.

 Occupation Specific Clothing

 This type of clothing is a uniform that identifies you to your employer or profession.
 For example the checkered pants of a chef are occupation-specific, whereas a black and white waiter’s uniform does not identify you to a specific employer or profession.